mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 in the abdication of Emperor Styryx.
-The settlement did eliminate some problematical border regions and allowed a good defensive frontier to be set up in accordance with the ‘thin hard crust’ strategy then in use.
+The settlement did eliminate some problematical border regions and allowed a good defensive frontier to be set up in accordance with the 'thin hard crust' strategy then in use.
 This strategic model called for a forward defensive zone to held as strongly as possible and was later replaced by a more flexible system of defence in depth.
 Peace returned to the Marches, though elsewhere the Solomani